bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * sendtoaddress  -  (bismuthaddress) (amount) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
 Returns the transaction ID (txid) if successful.
   Sends from main account default address

+* getrawtransaction  -  (txid) (format=False)  - Returns raw transaction representation for given transaction id. if format is False, then a simple list with only tx row is returned. if format is True, then a full featured json dict with extra info is given.

 ## Implemented, need proper node api command to be coded